Baseledger/baseledger-replicator/README.md

 ### Issuing a new transacation

-* Make sure you have work tokens the address you generated during the setup phase of the node.
+* Make sure you have work tokens on the address you generated during the setup phase of the node.
 This address was generated in step 4 of the *run_mainnet_replicator.md* Work tokens can be bought by <TODO>.

-* Login to the API as desribed above and expand api/Transaction​/create
+* Login to the API as described above and expand api/Transaction​/create

 * Input the transaction id (GUID) and your payload and click on Execute

     ![Create Tx](/Assets/createTx.png?raw=true "Creating a new transaction")

 * If all ok, you will get a 200 Ok for a response with a transaction hash.
-Payload cost in work tokens can be found here <TODO>
+Payload cost in work tokens can be found here <TODO>.

 Happy replicating!